sunnyelf828/SelfDrivingCar-P4-AdvancedLaneFinding/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.
-Here's an example of my output for this step.
+Through the observation of different color components of the images, I notice the S-channel in HSV color space can conserve the most of the image features that I set threshold on S-channel for color constraint, and I apply sobel operation for edge detections for gradient constraint.
+After that I stack all these extracted features together.

-For images taken from recorded camera mounted on the car,  apply distortion correction and create thresholded binary images
+For images taken from recorded camera mounted on the car,  after apply the distortion correction and create thresholded binary images, the output is like:

 ![binary images][image2]